Top Things To Do In Ipoh

 Shop at the Sunday Flea Market on Memory Lane

-One of the more unique things to do in Ipoh is visiting the Sunday flea market on Memory Lane.
+One of the more unique things to do in Ipoh is to visit the Sunday flea market on Memory Lane.
 The market is choc-a-bloc with sellers selling vintage Malay memorabilia including hand-painted tiffin boxes and Chinese porcelain, British-era goods, second-hand clothes, and food and drinks.
 At one of the stalls, we spotted a lovely gramophone and boxes of old records.
 At another, there was a pair of hand-painted Hungarian clogs.
 Laid out on tarpaulin on the sidewalks were melamine plates, cutlery, and numerous knick-knacks.

 Walk the Ipoh Heritage Trail